0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

 slug: revm-pt1
 category: article
 summary: Introduction to the EVM and its Rust implementation.
 description: "First chapter of the Ethereum, but made in Rust series.
-In this first episode, I explore revm: a rust implementation of the Ethereum Virtual Machine."
+In this first episode, I explore the foundational building blocks of revm: a Rust implementation of the Ethereum Virtual Machine."
 cover:
   image:
   alt: